How Houston's Humidity Affects Your Home's Exterior

 - Address roof staining early, before the bacteria causes granule loss that shortens shingle life

-- Keep gutters clean and flowing to reduce standing water on and around your home
+- Keep gutters clean and flowing to reduce standing water on and around your home; the mosquito and gutter cleaning guide helps separate gutter debris from exterior washing scope

 - Trim back vegetation that keeps walls and fences in permanent shade